fzillo/Isometric_Pathfinding_with_AStar/README.md

 * greedy best first
 * A*

-The terrain costs system is rudimentary but accounted by the A* and Dijkstra algorithms.
+The terrain costs system is rudimentary but is taken into account by the A* and Dijkstra algorithm.
 The tiles are Grass (cost: 1), Sand (cost: 2), Water (cost: 3) and Impassable (cost: -).

 ![](Doc/pathfindingdoc.gif)